-The score made on this examination will be used by the Committee on Admissions in considering applications for admission to the School of

-Medicine, together with the scholastic record and evaluations.
+The score made on this examination will be used in considering applications for admission to the School of Medicine, together with the scholastic record and evaluations.

 Application Procedure for Admission

 As a convenience to the applicant, Vanderbilt School of Medicine participates in the American Medical College Application Service.
 All application materials may be obtained through AMCAS by writing: